nwisr/nwisr.github.io/newreferees/index.md

 published: true
 ---

-We welcome new people to become part of our association.
-Because most of the games we service are adult games we require all our referees to be 17 or older.
-Most of our referees started by being USSF registered referees and have taken the USSF training course and refereed several outdoor games before coming to us.
-This is highly recommended, but we have also seen successful referees with indoor/futsal playing experience.
-If you are both an experienced outdoor referee and have played the indoor game we would love to have you join us, however, neither of those things is required.
-As long as you are over 17 and want to learn about the indoor and Futsal forms of soccer you are welcome to become a member of our association.
+We welcome new individuals to join our association.
+Since most of the games we oversee are for adults, we require all referees to be at least 17 years old.
+Many of our referees began their journey as USSF-registered referees, having completed the USSF training course and officiated several outdoor games before joining us.
+While this background is highly recommended, we have also seen successful referees who have experience playing indoor or futsal soccer.
+If you are an experienced outdoor referee and have played indoor soccer, we would love to have you on our team.
+However, you do not need to meet both of these criteria to join.
+As long as you are over 17 years old and eager to learn about indoor and futsal soccer, you are welcome to become a member of our association.

 **1. Here are the steps to become a part of our association.**